 Talking about sex, sexual health, sexual history, and pre-exposure prophylaxis (PrEP) can be intimidating.
-The stigma that still exists when it comes to HIV and sexual health sometimes holds people back from making the decision to speak with a medical provider and explore options that might prevent HIV or other STIs.
+The stigma that still exists when it comes to HIV and sexual health sometimes holds people back from making the decision to speak with a medical provider and explore options about a life on PrEP that might prevent HIV or other STIs.

 Also, there isn’t much public discourse from people who are on PrEP.
 We hope to help ease worries that arise about starting a new medication by highlighting these voices.

 Let’s change that!
 Anthony, a provider at Q Care Plus, takes PrEP.
 Here are some things you should know: